What Happens at the LASIK Pre-Operative Exam?

 - Zywave® II Wavefront Aberrometer: To better understand your particular vision and any impairment you may have, especially at night, the Zyoptix™ system maps thousands of data points, giving your doctor a fully detailed, three dimensional picture of your cornea’s shape and characteristics.

 - Galilei™ Dual Scheimpflug Analyzer: Another device used to evaluate and map your cornea.
-This high precision optical system also determines the probability of Keratoconus, an eye disease that thins the cornea that may be occuring.
+This high precision optical system also determines the probability of keratoconus, an eye disease that thins the cornea that may be occurring.

 - Pupil Measurement: An infrared device is used to determine the maximum pupil size in complete darkness.
 Knowing the maximum pupil size is necessary in order to minimize night glare or halos after LASIK.
 The Technolas 217z allows us to adjust for the size of your pupils.

 - Evaluate Visual Acuity: Your vision will be checked with and without your glasses and a dry refraction (before dilation) will be performed.
 Refraction is when we use lenses to find your best corrected vision.
 An accurate measurement of your visual acuity is the single most important factor before you have a permanent alteration in your visual system.
 If you are a contact lens wearer, we are especially concerned that your cornea is stable.
 This can be one of the most common causes of problems with refractive surgery.
 If you are a contact lens wearer, we will require you to discontinue their use up to 6 weeks prior to your evaluation, depending on the type you wear.

 - External Ocular Evaluation: Using a slit-lamp binocular microscope, the anterior (front) segment of the eye is evaluated for eye disease involving the lids, conjunctiva (the lining of your lid and eye), tear film, cornea, ocular lens and iris.